Get A DUI?

 The Nevada charge for a DUI varies according to whether or not it is your first offense or one of many, your BAC at the time of your arrest, and the type of damage that occurs as a result of your DUI.
 It is important to take note that although a DUI can be a misdemeanor or felony, it is a criminal charge that can affect you for the rest of your life.
 Most cases extend further than just paying a fine, so it’s crucial that you take DUI charges seriously.

-The DUI Process in Nevada
+The Dui Process In Nevada

 The DUI process in Las Vegas will vary according to your own circumstances, but for the most part, will include the arrest, a citation to appear in court, and a Department of Motor Vehicle or DMV hearing.
 What happens in this process depends largely on whether or not you have a qualified DUI lawyer on your side throughout the process.
 For instance, your attorney can likely attend most hearings on your behalf if you aren’t able, gather important evidence, and make sure required documentation is filed in a timely manner.
 These are all areas that can result in severe consequences if not managed appropriately.
 Craig Drummond is an experienced DUI lawyer who can effectively navigate the process and make sure you receive the best results for your situation.

-Consequences of DUI in Las Vegas
+The Consequences of Dui’s In Las Vegas

 It’s no secret that the consequences of a DUI in Las Vegas can be life-changing.
 You not only face expensive fines and fees, but a DUI can result in jail time as well as losing your driving privileges.
 All of these consequences affect your freedom, ability to get to and from work or school, and can mean limiting your opportunities and ability for employment in the future.
 If you have been arrested for DUI, you have too much to lose to risk ineffective representation.
 Plus, this type of charge can affect your loved ones and family members long-term as well.